 Keflavik airport – Reykjanes Peninsula – Reykjavik – Snæfellsnes- West Fjörden…(bus)… Reykholt – Golden Circle

 We left Munich airport with Air Berlin at 10.30pm in the dark.
-After a 4-hour flight north west, we had the most beautiful sunset, but it never really got dark.
+After a 4-hour flight north west, there was the most beautiful sunset, but it never really got dark.
 Welcome to Iceland in summer!
 With eye covers, we managed a few hours’ sleep in the tent before heading out to explore.

 Iceland is different.
 From the very first few kilometres it becomes apparent that the road is built through an extensive lava field with very little in the line of shrubbery, let alone trees.
 With winds of 9m/sec greeting us on the first day, we weren’t long noticing the lack of shelter.

 The Reykjanes peninsula is famous for its geothermal fields which provide electricity and hot water for the area, as well as Iceland’s most famous spa The Blue Lagoon.

 The whole area is “hot”, with bubbling mud pools and steaming vents creating a real cauldron of activity in a fabulous rust and gold landscape.
 As the poster at the airport went:

 One museum well-worth visiting is the salt-fish museum in Grindavik, which outlines the basics of Iceland’s economic backbone: salted cod.
 It still accounts for a large percentage of Iceland’s exports along with aluminium, alloys and fishing machinery and equipment.

 With a population of around 120,000 Reykjavik is a very unassuming capital, with a laid-back air and frontier-town atmosphere.
 Actually, to give you an idea of how spread out it is, we clocked up 25km on our spin around town.